MayaSimone/data-science-S2023/challenges/c06-covid19-assignment.md

     ##  9 21201 Robertson         Kentucky           2143           980.
 2022-02-03
     ## 10 51690 Martinsville city Virginia          13101           946.
 2022-05-05

+**Observations**:

-**Observations**: - The values for `cases_per100k` and `deaths_per100k`
+- The values for `cases_per100k` and `deaths_per100k` for the top 10
+  counties in each category are significantly higher than their respective mean values across all counties on 3 different dates, each 1 year apart
+  - Since `cases_per100k` and `deaths_per100k` are both cumulative
+    values, the `top_deaths` and `top_cases` frames will all be entries from more recent entries, meaning they would be more comparable to the overall country mean on the latest date (May 13, 2022)
+  - The `top_cases` values are about 2.0 to 7.7 times greater than the
+    mean across all counties on this date, and the `top_deaths` are 2.5 to 3.6 times greater.
-for the top 10 counties in each category are significantly higher than the mean values (about 6X and about 7X greater, respectively) - This variation is also demonstrated by the fairly high S.D. values (roughly the same at the mean) - The highest `cases_per100k` (Loving, Texas) is significantly greater than the mean value (over 19X greater) - This is likely because the county has a very small population, so one case is a higher proportion of the population.
+  - This variation is also demonstrated by the fairly high S.D. values which are about a quarter of the `cases_per100k` mean and half the `deaths_per100k` mean on this date.
+- The highest `cases_per100k` (Loving, Texas) is significantly greater than the mean value across all counties on May 13, 2021 (over 19X greater)
+  - This is likely because the county has a very small population, so one case is a higher proportion of the population.
 This country also reported 94 more cases of covid then its population at the time (196 vs 102)

 ## Self-directed EDA